viplix3/lidar-gound-plane-filtering/README.md

 ### Surface Normals Seed

-In this experiment, the surface normals of the point cloud were calculated using KDTree search.
+In this experiment, the surface normals of the point cloud were used to generate the initial seed for the RANSAC algorithm.

 Surface normals are the vectors that are perpendicular to the surface of an object.
 They can be used to determine the orientation of the object.
 As we figured out in the initial analysis, the ground plane is relatively flat.
 Therefore, the surface normals of the ground plane points should be close to the z-axis.